wedlaken/listener-maths-crossword/docs/PROJECT_SUMMARY.md

 ✅ **Problem Solving** - Complex algorithmic thinking with mathematical constraints
 ✅ **Code Organization** - Well-structured, maintainable code with proper separation of concerns
 ✅ **Real-world Application** - Production-ready features like auto-save, undo/redo, and user accounts
+✅ **Strategic Decision Making** - Demonstrated ability to adapt and pivot when initial approaches prove challenging

 ### Project Evolution: From Command-Line to Web Application